Bahamas Catamaran Itinerary for your blissful sailing trip.

 On the inhabited islands, the pastel-colored houses soothe your soul while the tradewinds carry your worries away.

 The Tradewinds is steady with an air temperature generally between 18-27 degrees Celcius heading up to 31 degrees or so in the high summer months.

 The water temperature ranges from 74-degree Fahrenheit in winter to 84-degree in summer.

 Nassau is where you will find most of the yachts waiting for you to arrive.
-If you are coming in the night before, spend the night at The British Colonial Hilton or Jimmy Buffett’s Margaritaville Beach Resort at the Pointe.
+If you are coming in the night before, spend the night at Jimmy Buffett’s Margaritaville Beach Resort at the Pointe.

 You will find all the modern shopping conveniences you want here being a major cruise ship port.
 Most of the Marinas in Nassau cluster around the area, with Nassau Yacht Haven Marina being a favorite of large and small vessels.

 The landscape is sublimely tropical –think award-winning beaches, coral gardens, endless hues of blue, and colonial charm.